 Here’s how icon replace works in the Venngage template editor:

 Clicking “Replace” will open our library of thousands of free, creative icons.
-Select one to automatically replace an existing icon in the template.
+Select one to automatically replace an existing icon in the social media report template.

-This social media report template has the same format as the above consulting report template, but with a different color scheme and icons:
+This social media report template has the same format as the above example, but with a different color scheme and icons:

 This consulting report template takes another approach: nothing but stats.

-No words are necessary—the stats speak for themselves:
+No words are necessary — the stats speak for themselves in this progress report example:

-The up and down red/green icons quickly tell the client if the stat is good or bad.
+The up and down red/green icons quickly let a marketing consultant tell the client if the stat is good or bad.

 Pie charts simply and effectively communicate user breakdowns and growth opportunities.